mikelevins/bard/doc/kernel.md

 ```

 Allocating the frame *is* what calling means, once a frame is the computation —
 so there is no separate argument instruction and no argument-count register.
+A
+callee declaring a rest parameter gets the extra arguments consed into the slot
+just past its required ones, which is the only place that convention lives.
 `op_TAILCALL` is identical except that the new frame's `parent` is the *caller's*
 parent, so the caller's frame is abandoned.